 Commercial sorting

-An important feature of Ecommerce Search is allowing for sorting product and suggestion results, based on the search request context and the commercial properties of the results.
+An important feature of Ecommerce Search is allowing for sorting product, based on the search request context and the commercial properties of the results.
 In a search result, commercial sorting is intended to be used as a tie-breaker when there are multiple search results with equal search relevance.

 Commercial sorting is named as such because it makes it possible to sort results by their commercial relevance, and not only by the relevance to the search phrase.